 What to serve with creamy mushroom chicken

-This recipe goes great with mashed or roasted potatoes, rice, pasta, or keep it low-carb and eat it with steamed veggies!
+This recipe goes great with roasted or mashed potatoes, rice, pasta, or eat it with steamed veggies!

 Will you make this creamy garlic mushroom chicken recipe?